 To earn the CSSCS certification, candidates must complete the required coursework, sit for and pass the exam, and meet the ethical and professional criteria.
 They must also complete the required continuing education and pay a renewal fee to keep their certification current.

 - Finding a financial advisor who’s well-versed in Social Security strategies and other retirement topics can be a big help in putting together a retirement income plan.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Want to estimate how big a role Social Security can play in your retirement plan?
-A good first step is to use our Social Security calculator to estimate your benefits.
+A good first step is to use SmartAsset’s Social Security calculator to estimate your benefits.

 Photo credit: ©iStock.com/Zinkevych, ©iStock.com/nigelcarse, ©iStock.com/marcusamelia